 Yes.
 Although vaccines given during pregnancy have not been found to cause harm to unborn babies, theoretical concerns related to live viral vaccines have led officials to recommend against giving them during pregnancy unless the risk of infection is imminent.
-To this end, MMR and chickenpox vaccines should be avoided if possible.
-However, it is important to be aware that when these vaccines have been given inadvertently during pregnancy (such as before awareness of the pregnancy) or because of a known risk of infection, no harm has been done.
-On the other hand, pregnant people infected with some of these natural viruses have suffered increased complications, hospitalizations, miscarriages, premature labor, or harm to the unborn child.
+To this end, MMR and chickenpox vaccines should be avoided, if possible.
+However, it is important to be aware that when these vaccines have been given to pregnant women inadvertently (such as before a woman knew she was pregnant) or because of a known risk of infection, no harm has been done.
+On the other hand, pregnant women infected with some of these natural viruses have suffered increased complications, hospitalizations, miscarriages, premature labor or harm to the unborn child.